CONFIDENTIALITY IN INTERNATIONAL CONTEXT

 scientific research should only be used for these purposes or to allow the data subject to

-take a free and informed decision on the matters
+take a free and informed decision on the matters".
+But Recommendation No. R (97) 5 has

 also more specific provisions concerning processing of genetic data for purposes different